halidziya/The-Peace-Island/README.md

 Your personal space in this universe is 56 thousand times billion times billion light years.
 Do not fight, do science !

+I have not seen any story collabratively written.
+But I believe it is possible.
+Wikipedia is a success story right ?

 # The Peace Island